Modern incarnations of the Aristotelian concepts of Continuum and Topos: Some mathematics reflecting Aristotelian intuitions and concepts

-This concept of topos make sense whenever we have an embedding of a manifold, analytic space or variety (the formal neighbourhood discussed in the previous section ) within another one.
-Take for instance instance the "tubular neighbourhood" or normal bundle used in differential geometry and topology\footnote{Elementary algebraic topology offers us many striking embodiments of the Aristotelic topos, situations in which we are interested in the behaviour in the neighbourhood of a boundary.
+Elementary algebraic topology also offers us many striking embodiments of the Aristotelic topos, situations in which we are interested in the behaviour in the neighbourhood of a boundary.
 This is the main intuition behind the concept of relative homology of a pair $(X,A)$ and the excision theorem.
-According to \cite{Vick}[p.44] : "In particular a chain in X is a cycle modulo A if its boundary is contained in A. This reflects the structure of $X-A$ and the way that it is attached to A. In a sense, changes in the interior of A, away from its boundary with $X-A$, should not alter these homology groups".
-A very useful property of CW-complexes is that they are locally strong deformation retracts around the "place" in which the cells are attached. }.
-But the above concept of topos has not yet any physical sense for we must consider space as a substratum of qualities, that is, we need to consider a sheaf defined over it.
-As we mentioned, a fundamental feature of the thought of Thom (which is later expanded by Jean Petitot in for instance \cite{Petitot1} is that Aristotelic categories are reinterpreted in a Cartesian form, in a way characteristic of modern mathematical physics, wherein modern "space" corresponds to the Aristotelic "substrate" whilst qualities (in modern terms, fields) are captured by functions over that space, or more precisely by sections of certain bundles or, equivalently, sheaves.
-Sheaves allow us to glue together local information and define in a rigorous way the quality of a certain substrate at a given point.
-This is called taking the germ of a section at a point and is a generalisation of the original concept of derivative of a function at a point developed by Leibniz and Newton.
+According to \cite{Vick}[p.44] : 'In particular a chain in X is a cycle modulo A if its boundary is contained in A. This reflects the structure of $X-A$ and the way that it is attached to A. In a sense, changes in the interior of A, away from its boundary with $X-A$, should not alter these homology groups'.
+A very useful property of CW-complexes is that they are locally strong deformation retracts around the 'place' in which the cells are attached.

-The concept of a \emph{constructible sheaf}\cite{Kashiwara}[p.320] involves a stratification of the underlyng space into locally homogenous qualities in a way the captures admirably the Aristotelic concept of \emph{anomeomere} and general scheme of Catastrophe Theory.

-Consider the sheaf $C$ of continuous functions over $R^n$, which means we consider all the continuous functions defined on open sets $U$, which we denote by $C(U)$.
-Then if we consider a nested sequence defining the infinitesimal $dx$ there is a corresponding sequence

-which defines the "stalk" $C_x$ which we denote by $\frac{dC}{dx}$.
-What about for the \emph{situation} of a closed compact $K$ ?
-If we denote by $j: K \rightarrow R^n$ the inclusion, then there is a well-defined sheaf (the \emph{inverse image sheaf}) that satisfies precisely the Aristotelic property:

-The meaning of this expression is that the qualities expressed by the sheaf $j^{-1}C$ all depend on the qualities of $K$ considered as enveloped by some neighbourhood $U$, in fact they depend of $K$ and its infinitesimal neighbourhood in $R^n$, its \emph{situation} and immersion in the larger space.
-It is thus a limit of the qualities on enveloping neighbourhoods of $K$.
-In conlusion, the concept of topos corresponds to a rigorously defined mathematical concept which is used in a wide range of areas of applied mathematics.